veloxity343/42_core/born2beroot/README.md

 ### Bonus
 I chose to install File Transfer Protocol (FTP) as it enables the transfer of files back and forth between computers or through the cloud, essentially functioning as a backup system.

 I installed lighttpp, a server which allows the delivery of web content to sites.
 Configuration was as simple as allowing port 80 in UFW.
 Next, MariaDB, which is a MySQL relational database management system. <code>mariadb -u username -p</code> Finally, PHP (language) and Wordpress for web development to reference my database; WordPress relies on a database to store posts, pages, user information, settings, and more.
-When you install WordPress, it requires a database to function, and MariaDB is a common choice for this purpose due to its compatibility with MySQL.
+When you install WordPress, it requires a database to function, and MariaDB is a common choice for this purpose due to its compatibility with MySQL.<br>
 <code>dpkg -l | grep lighttpd, mariadb-server, php, wget</code> - check install

-Last but not least, I installed and configured FTP to connect into a root directory in my VM from a terminal, which allows restricted external manipulation without having to run the VM.
+Last but not least, I installed and configured FTP to connect into a root directory in my VM from a terminal, which allows restricted external manipulation without having to run the VM.<br>
-<code>dpkg -l | grep vsftpd</code> - check install
+<code>dpkg -l | grep vsftpd</code> - check install<br>
-<code>ftp ip_address</code> - ftp into directory in VM
+<code>ftp ip_address</code> - ftp into directory in VM from terminal